Artificial-Intelligence-in-Medicine-AGH/Cardiomegaly-Grupa-1/README.md

 These strategies were used to evaluate generalization performance and to reduce the risk of overfitting given the small dataset size (39 samples).

 ---

+## 📈 Results

+Model evaluation and results are documented as follows:

+- Visualizations and plots are embedded within the Jupyter notebook.
+- Detailed data results are stored in a separate `.xls` file.
+- The final model achieved an accuracy score ranging from **70% to 80%**.

+---

+## 👥 Authors

+This project was developed by members of the **AI MED Scientific Club**:

+- Dominik Mika
+- Anna Przyłucka
+- Jakub Padło
+- Mateusz Obirek
+- Mateusz Poszelężny
+- Antonina Wąsikowska
+- Weronika Duszka